Failure to provide a specimen for analysis - what does it mean and what to expect.

 It is necessary to prove the existence of a reasonable excuse, by either producing expert evidence, or bringing alternative evidence of what happened at the police station.

 Importantly, the person who has failed to provide the sample usually needs to have told the police that they have a condition, phobia, religious grounds, or any other potentially reasonable excuse, at the police station when they are asked to provide the specimen.

 The necessity of being warned of prosecution

 In a case of failing to provide a specimen for analysis, an officer must have stated to the detained person that failure to provide a sample could result in a prosecution for a criminal offence.
 Failure to give this warning could mean that the prosecution can be challenged.

 In cases of failing to provide a specimen for analysis, a police officer must only suspect that a person has been driving the vehicle whilst over the limit in order to request a specimen.
-So if someone is later proven to not have been driving or drinking, then if they have provided a sample, they will not be guilty of the failure offence.

 Although there is a right to speak to a solicitor on the phone while in custody, the law says that this does not take precedence over the necessity for the breath test to take place in time to give a reading before the blood alcohol level drops in the arrested person.

 The higher courts have been dismissive of most but not all attempts to show that a person has who has been denied legal advice before the breath test procedure is entitled to an acquittal.
 It is usually only in more extreme cases, where bad faith on the part of the officers can be shown, or where there are other severe lapses in officers' conduct, that the absence of a lawyer before the procedure might become significant.

 What is the sentence for failure to provide a specimen?